 Failure to meet MEES requirements can result in restrictions on the granting and continuation of existing tenancies.
 If a local authority believes there has been a breach in standards, they may ask you to submit evidence via a compliance notice.
 If the local authority confirms there has been a breach, there are specific financial penalties:

-- If the landlord has let a sub-standard property that is in breach of the Regulations for up to three months, they face a financial penalty of up to £2,000 and a possible publication penalty
+- If a landlord has let a sub-standard property that is in breach of the regulations for up to three months, they face a financial penalty of up to £2,000 and a possible publication penalty

-- If the landlord has registered false or misleading information on the PRS Exemptions Register, they face a financial penalty of up to £1,000 and a possible publication penalty.
+- If a landlord has registered false or misleading information on the PRS Exemptions Register, they face a financial penalty of up to £1,000 and a possible publication penalty.

 - If a landlord fails to comply with a compliance notice they face a financial penalty of up to £2,000 and a possible publication penalty.